Mahershala Ali: Personal life

-Ali converted to Islam in 2000 changing his surname from Gilmore to Ali.
-In 2001 he became an Ahmadiyya Muslim.
+Ali converted to Islam in 2000, changing his surname from Gilmore to Ali.
+In 2001 he became an Ahmadi Muslim.
 In interviews, he has described being the subject of racial profiling at airports and banks following the September 11 attacks.

 He is married to Amatus Sami-Karim, an actress and musician.
 Their first child, a daughter, was born in February 2017.

-Ali is a devout fan of hip hop and has said within various interviews that Doug E. Fresh, Slick Rick, Ka, Roc Marciano, EarthGang, Mick Jenkins, Conway The Machine, Westside Gunn, Planet Asia, Skyzoo, Blu, Mach-Hommy, Pink Siifu, Fly Anakin & Mutant Academy, Sage Elsesser, Benny the Butcher, Hus Kingpin & SmooVth are among his favorite artists.

 In October 2023, Ali signed the Artists4Ceasefire letter calling for a ceasefire in the 2023 Gaza war.
 In January 2024, he showed further support for Palestinians in Gaza by reciting the poem "Longing for Haifa" by Palestinian poet Mohammed al-Qudwa in a video for social media, and encouraging his followers to donate to al-Qudwa's fundraiser so that the poet and his family could leave the Gaza Strip.
 In June 2025, he called for the release of Palestinian student activist Mahmoud Khalil.